 In the late 1950’s and early 1960’s, when I was a teenager, building electronic kits from Heathkit was my favorite hobby (see Anyone Remember Heathkits?).
 During the Heathkit era which lasted from the late 1940’s through the mid 1980’s, it was possible to build a wide range of things from hi-fi/stereo and ham radio to computers, radio control, and home electronics.
 Heathkits were first marketed by mail-order, with advertisements appearing in electronics and amateur radio publications such as Popular Electronics, Radio Electronics, CQ and QST (the monthly membership journal of the American Radio Relay League (ARRL).
 I eagerly awaited the next issue of these magazines to see if Heath had introduced any new kits.
 Even more exciting was the arrival of a new Heathkit catalog.
-The largest kit I ever built was the TX-1 “Apache” Ham Transmitter.
+The largest kit I ever built was the TX-1 “Apache” Ham Transmitter (see picture above).
 It had 1,600+ parts in it and I was quite proud to have built it.
 I kept the Apache for more than 40 years, mostly on a shelf in my basement, but the time finally came in 2013 to put it to rest at the local recycling center.

 Terminology (Q Codes)

 Although I still have a latent interest Ham Radio, I was most actively involved in this technology as a teenager – chatting with people far away (DXing), experimenting with antenna designs and QRP (operation at reduced power levels), and collecting QSL cards (written verifications in the form of postcards which confirmed contact between other amateur radio operators and myself) from people I talked to on the radio.
 This was great fun and allowed me to meet people from all walks of life and parts of the world that I had not ever been to.